Mumbai Central railway station: Infrastructure

-Bellasis Rail Café at Mumbai Central is located on the first floor near Bellasis Road overbridge connecting Mumbai Central station near the south end booking office.
-Items in this café are available in food packets, with ready to take away facility.

-There are several stalls in the concourse and on the suburban platforms serving snacks, chips, bottled water and cold drinks (soda).
-There are book stalls in the main concourse and on the suburban platforms selling newspapers, magazines and other reading material.
-Train timetables are also available at the book stalls.
-Restrooms (toilets) are available in the concourse on the mainline side.

 Gardens

 There are two gardens located outside the station.
 One of the gardens houses a historic locomotive, popularly known as the "Little red horse".
 The locomotive was built by English firm Kerr Stuart and Co. in 1928.
 The engine operated on the Devgarh-Baria Railway Narrow Gauge line, owned by the Princely state of Devgarh-Baria.
 The line was merged into Bombay, Baroda and Central India Railway (BB&CI) in August 1949, and later became part of the Western Railway.
 The engine served for 61 years, before being transferred to the Pratapnagar workshop for shunting duties in 1990.
 It was placed at the garden in front of the Mumbai Central station in 1991 to commemorate its platinum jubilee.

-WiFi Services

-RailTel, the telecom arm of the Indian Railways, on 22 January 2016 launched free public Wi-Fi service at Mumbai Central station in collaboration with Google.

-"We are delighted to launch India's first high-speed public Wi-Fi service in partnership with Indian Railways", Google South East Asia and India VP & Managing Director Rajan Anandan said.